 With Brexit, the rules for the free movement of individuals within the European Union won’t apply to British nationals.
 After the 31st of December 2020, Brits are bound by new conditions.

-Moving from the UK to Spain mid-to-long-term require Brits to attain a visa.
+Moving from the UK to Spain mid to long-term require Brits to attain a visa that corresponds to their reason of stay.
 The cost of a visa for an adult is €80.

 Factors that would hinder the successful relocation of British individuals:

-As a prospective employee in a Spanish company, you have to meet certain conditions (hint: work permit).
+As a prospective employee in a Spanish company, you're reliant on your employer to get a Spanish work permit.

 Your prospective employer has to submit the visa application to the provincial office of the Ministry of Labor (elegación Provincial del Ministerio de Trabajo e Inmigración).